Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Brief review and comparison with existing and relevant inference procedures

-{\bf (iv) Inferential model (IM)} is an attempt to develop a general framework for ``prior-free exact probabilistic inference'' \citep{Martin2015}.
-As described in \cite{Martin2015} and under the model assumption (\ref{eq:1}), an IM procedure include three steps: \begin{itemize} \item {\it {\rm [A-step]} Associate $(\*Y, \btheta)$ with the unobserved auxiliary statistic $\*U$, i.e., $\*Y = G({\btheta}, {\*U})$; {\rm [P-Step]} Predict the unobserved auxiliary statistic $\*U$ with a random set ${\cal S}$ with distribution~${\mathbb P}_{\cal S}$; {\rm [C-step]} Combine observed $\*y_{obs}$ with random set ${\cal S}$ into a new data-dependent random set $\Theta_{\*y_{obs}}({\cal S}) = \bigcup_{\*u \in {\cal S}} \left\{\btheta: \*y_{obs} = G(\btheta, \*u)\right\}$.} \end{itemize} A novel aspect of the IM development that is different than a typical fiducial procedure is that the uncertainty quantification of $\*Y$ is through the parameter-free $\*U$ using a random set in [P-step].
+\item[(iv)] {\bf Inferential model (IM)} is an attempt to develop a general framework for ``prior-free exact probabilistic inference'' \citep{Martin2015}.
+As described in \cite{Martin2015} and under the model assumption (\ref{eq:1}), an IM procedure include three steps: \begin{itemize} [leftmargin=1.5em, labelsep=0em, align=parleft, itemsep=0pt, parsep=0pt, topsep=1pt] \item[] {\it {\rm [A-step]} Associate $(\*Y, \btheta)$ with the unobserved auxiliary statistic $\*U$, i.e., $\*Y = G({\btheta}, {\*U})$; {\rm [P-Step]} Predict the unobserved auxiliary statistic $\*U$ with a random set ${\mathcal S}$ with distribution~${\mathbb P}_{\mathcal S}$; {\rm [C-step]} Combine observed $\*y_{obs}$ with random set ${\mathcal S}$ into a new data-dependent random set $\Theta_{\*y_{obs}}({\mathcal S}) = \bigcup_{\*u \in {\mathcal S}} \left\{\btheta: \*y_{obs} = G(\btheta, \*u)\right\}$.} \end{itemize} A novel aspect of the IM development that is different than a typical fiducial procedure is that the uncertainty quantification of $\*Y$ is through the parameter-free $\*U$ using a random set in [P-step].
 This separation removes the impact of parameter $\*\theta$ and makes the task of uncertainty quantification easier.
-In order to fully express the outcomes in probabilistic forms, the IM development needs to use a system of imprecise probability known as {\it Dempster-Shafer Calculus}.
-The outcomes of an IM algorithm are the so-called plausible and belief functions (or lower and upper probability functions) for $\btheta_0$, which can be used for frequentist inference.
-The plausible and belief functions are akin to the so-called {\it upper or lower confidence distributions} \citep[e.g.,][]{Thornton2022}, although the IM method is not considered by most (including Martin and Liu) as a frequentist development.

-In addition to the four reviewed methods, the repro samples also has some connections to the {\it universal inference} \citep{wasserman2020universal} and {\it conformal prediction} \citep{shafer2008tutorial} approaches, which be further discussed in the next subsection.
+Since ${\mathcal S}$ is a random set, the operation in the third [C-step] is essentially an inversion operation of on the random set ${\mathcal S}$; this operation is referred to as {\it Fisher-Dempster} inversion in this paper.
+In order to fully express the outcomes in a probabilistic form, the IM development needs to use a system of imprecise probability known as {\it Dempster-Shafer Calculus}.
+The outcomes of an IM algorithm are the so-called {\it plausible} and {\it belief functions} (i.e., lower and upper probability functions) for $\btheta_0$, which can be used for frequentist inference.
+The plausible and belief functions are akin to the so-called {\it upper or lower confidence distributions} \citep[e.g.,][]{Thornton2022}, although the IM method is not considered by most (including Martin and Liu) as a frequentist development. \end{itemize} In addition to the four reviewed methods, the repro samples also has some connections to the {\bf universal inference} \citep{wasserman2020universal} and {\bf conformal prediction} \citep{shafer2008tutorial} approaches, both of which will also be compared in the next subsection.